Aishwarya-926/KG_RAG_HVAC_AI_Club_DC_Project/README.md

 - The knowledge graph is available in csv form as knowledge_graph.csv
 - The patents_knowledge_graph.png can be viewed for visualizing the graph
 - The RAG based chatbot is included in the notebook all_other_code.ipynb
+- Examples of queries and responses are uploaded as example.png

 ## Dependencies/built with
 - py2neo